 Customize User Properties

-You can add fields to the site users table, change display labels or order of existing fields and also define which fields are required during the user registration process.
+You cannot delete system fields, but can add fields to the site users table, change display labels, change field order, and also define which fields are required.

 - Select (Admin) > Site > Site Users.

 - Click Change User Properties.

 - To mark a field as required, check the Required box, as shown for "LastName" below.

 - To rearrange fields, use the six-block handle on the left.

 - To edit a display label, click the to expand the field properties.

 - To add a new field, such as "MiddleName", as shown below: